27-Year-Old Safety – Tampa Bay Buccaneers

 Josh Robinson Contract Information:

-Signed with the Buccaneers in March of 2016.
+Signed a two-year, $5 million contract with the Buccaneers in March of 2017.

 To instantly reveal our fantasy analysis of every player – including Josh Robinson – simply subscribe now.